Pomona College

 James D. Likens

-In the first part of the course you will learn about a number of formal models that describe the behavior of economic agents: These models will help you answer these kinds of questions: How can consumers most effectively spend their incomes, given the prices they face?
+This is a course in the principles of microeconomics.
+Its purpose is to teach you economic reasoning and to help you develop the ability to deduce the logical consequences of well defined assumptions.
+In the first part of the course you will learn about a number of formal models intended to describe the behavior of economic agents: These models will help you answer these kinds of questions: How can consumers most effectively spend their incomes, given the prices they face?
 How does a firm maximize profits?
 How would a rational person decide how many hours to work?
 How does a company decide how many units of various inputs to hire?
-From these formal models you will learn how supply and demand interact in the markets for goods & services, and how supply and demand interact in the markets for resources.
+From these formal models you will learn how supply and demand are presumed to interact in the markets for goods & services, and how supply and demand are expected to interact in the markets for resources.
 Our formal models will also be extended into the policy arena: Does the market make good decisions?
 When might market outcomes be socially desirable, and when might they be undesirable?
 What is the best role for government as a provider of goods and services?
 What is the market impact of the taxes we pay?
 Can government to improve the functioning of private markets?

 Text